ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 ## Implementation

 As mentioned above, this is not a component that we start from scratch, but a visualization that already exists which is outdated and not futureproof.
-As a first step, we are working on the "bloat removal" which is basically the removal of unwanted but exiting features (legend, tooltip etc.) and dependencies.
+As a first step, we are working on the "bloat removal" which is basically the removal of unwanted but existing features (legend, tooltip etc.) and dependencies.

 Original component: [wafermap](https://dev.azure.com/ni/DevCentral/_git/op-web-portal?path=/libraries/wafermap&version=GBfeature/microServicesSplit)\

-Once the "bloat removal" is finished, the next step is to adapt the current
+Once the bloat removal is done, we split the component to smaller services as follows:
+- data service - responsible for initializing, by parsing the input and populating metadata properties such as the width, height, axes ranges, color, and linear scales.
+The service will expose an interface for requesting data access to the die list, individual die data, color data, scales, rows, and columns.
+- rendering service - by using the relevant information from the data service and being given an empty canvas it will populate it with the existing die list.

 ### Code submission strategy

 In order to make the process of submitting the re-written wafer map component easier for us and for the code reviewers as well, we propose the following bottom-up approach:

 -   As an initial step, we submit a skeleton of the `nimble-wafer-map` component into the main branch.
 This will serve as a starting point on which the complete functionality will be built on.
--   Once the skeleton is in place, we start to work on and submit individual pieces of the functionality so it's not very overwhelming to review the code.
+-   As soon as the skeleton is in place, we start to work on and submit individual pieces of the functionality so it's not very overwhelming to review the code.

 ### States